apache/servicemix3/samples/camel/README.txt

 This example shows how to use Apache Camel to deploy EIP routes

-You can run this example using an embedded ServiceMix install via cd camel-sa mvn jbi:servicemix

-Or if you prefer you can start a ServiceMix server (if not already started) by running bin/servicemix in the root dir of this ditribution.
+First start a ServiceMix server (if not already started) by running bin/servicemix in the root dir of this ditribution.

-To start this sample, run:
+To compile this sample, run:
-  mvn install jbi:projectDeploy
+  mvn install

+It provides the Camel Service Assembly: camel-sa/target/camel-sa-*.zip

+To install and start this sample simply copy the camel-sa/target/camel-sa-*.zip into ServiceMix hotdeploy folder.

+To stop and uninstall this sample, remove the camel-sa-*.zip from the ServiceMix hotdeploy folder.

 For more information on running this example please see: http://servicemix.apache.org/camel-example.html